On this page:

 Choose a Merchant Feed

-On the next screen the tool will show you all the shopping feeds you have linked to Optmyzr and are available to use in that particular account.
+On the next screen, the tool will show you all the shopping feeds you have linked to Optmyzr and are available to use in that particular account.
 You can select one of the feeds shown or, link a new one.

 Select Campaign Type

-Just below the selected attribute, you'll see number of variations of that attribute and the coverage.
-The number of variations indicate the number of campaigns that will be created.
+Just below the selected attribute, you'll see the number of variations of that attribute and the coverage.
+The number of variations indicates the number of campaigns that will be created.
 If coverage is less than 100%, it means that some products in the feed are missing a value for the selected attribute and will not be part of any campaign.

 Choose the Structure

-For example, if you're creating campaigns by brand and leave the selection for the ad group creation strategy to 'brand' then one ad group will be created and product groups will be inside it.
+For example, if you're creating campaigns by brand and leave the selection for the ad group creation strategy to 'brand' then one ad group/asset group will be created and product groups/listing groups will be inside it.

 Every campaign will be enabled by default, though you can choose to pause them individually.